Master Class THE HYBRID-MONSTER BODY: Shapeshifting as Rebellion by Jasmine Reimer

 4. End-of-Day Sketchbook Exercise: Cluster Writing 1

 Each session will end with individual journal/sketchbook entries prompted by the end-of-day discussion.
-Participants will also have an opportunity to discuss subjects and ideas from the first day.
+Participants will also have an opportunity to discuss subjects and ideas from the first day. *Please note, in some cases, the Cluster Writing exercise may be assigned as homework.

 Day 2